psycopg/psycopg/docs/advanced/rows.rst

 =============

 Cursor's `fetch*` methods return tuples of column values by default.
-This can be changed to adapt the needs of the programmer by using custom row factories.
+This can be changed to adapt the needs of the programmer by using custom *row factories*.

-A row factory is a callable that accepts a cursor object and returns another callable accepting a `values` tuple and returning a row in the desired form.
+A row factory (formally implemented by the `~psycopg3.rows.RowFactory` protocol) is a callable that accepts a `Cursor` object and returns another callable (formally the `~psycopg3.rows.RowMaker`) accepting a `values` tuple and returning a row in the desired form.

+.. autoclass:: psycopg3.rows.RowMaker

+   .. automethod:: __call__

+.. autoclass:: psycopg3.rows.RowFactory

+   .. automethod:: __call__

-This can be implemented as a class, for instance:
+`~RowFactory` objects can be implemented as a class, for instance:

 .. code:: python